thibmaek/awesome-raspberry-pi/README.md

 - [Ceil](https://github.com/helmuthva/ceil) - Auto-provisioned RPi cluster running K8S on bare-metal. ![Supports Raspberry Pi 3](/media/badges/rpi-3.png)
 - [Circle](https://github.com/rsta2/circle) - A C++ bare metal environment for Raspberry Pi.
 - [clockOS](https://github.com/iGerli/clockOS) - simple smart desktop clock using a Raspberry Pi display.
+- [CocktailMaker](https://github.com/alex9849/pi-cocktail-maker) - An advanced cocktail machine that can be controlled via browser and touchscreen.
 - [Coder for Raspberry Pi](http://googlecreativelab.github.io/coder/) - A open source project by Googlers to turn a Raspberry Pi into a simple, tiny, personal web server and web-based development environment.
 - [DIY USB Rubber Ducky](https://hackaday.io/project/17598-diy-usb-rubber-ducky) - Raspberry Pi Zero Rubber Ducky recognized as a USB HID by just about anything with a USB port, thus allowing you to run custom scripts as if it were a keyboard. ![Supports Raspberry Pi Zero](/media/badges/rpi-0.png)
 - [docsis-cable-load-monitor](https://github.com/sp4rkie/docsis-cable-load-monitor) - Tool to monitor downstream load on DOCSIS cable networks.